grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 This way one instance could run with `--execution-segment '0:1/4'`, another with `--execution-segment '1/4:1/2'`, etc. and there would be no overlap between them.

-In v0.27.0 this distinction is not very important, but it will be required in future versions when support for test data partitioning is added.

 <!-- TODO: Add more examples, link to a standalone page? -->

 ## Exit On Running